 “Dunedin and other studies show that most people have at least one episode of mental illness during their lifetime.”

-What compels people to search for “universal truths” instead of personal truths?
+What compels people to manufacture “universal truths” instead of feeling and understanding historical, factual, personal truths?
 Are we afraid of our feelings?

 What if the grand hypothesis worth proving was: For one’s life to have meaning, each individual has to regain their feelings?